LocuraDU/DU-Locura-Storage-Info/README.md

 > **Note**
-> This was originaly a form from (https://github.com/brendonh/du-lua).
+> This was originaly a fork from (https://github.com/brendonh/du-lua).

 # Information
 Display for T1-T5 ores, minerals, general storage, and gasses.
 Will show the icon of selected element.